aerickt/lapwing-for-beginners/src/Chapter-13.md

 * "base" + "-ic" → "basic"
   - "e" is removed

-You do not have to think about these consciously when using suffix strokes in Lapwing theory.
-The dictionary is designed to handle these automatically.
+It is not necessary to think about these spelling differences  consciously with suffix strokes; the Lapwing dictionary and the Plover steno engine automatically handles these spelling quirks.

-Thus, using the suffix strokes we have learned so far, we would write the above as:

 * hasty `HAEUFT/KWREU`
 * luckily `HRUBG/KWREU/HREU`